bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Yes, exactly.
 Because if that wouldn't change, then we don't gain something in that respect, right?
-If everyone runs v2, v2b encryption but would still be on port 8333, then it would still be trivial to figure that out.
+If everyone runs v2-p2p encryption but would still be on port 8333, then it would still be trivial to figure that out.
 But I think that there's also been some changes recently on the network layer that there is no strong preference to connect to 8333 port peers anymore.
-And yeah, what I really found fascinating is this approach of we want to have everything random from the very beginning because there was an earlier proposal by Jonas Schnelli, BIP-151, and with that one you would start out as a V1 P2P encryption and then upgrade so you could negotiate for an encrypted connection.
+And yeah, what I really found fascinating is this approach of we want to have everything random from the very beginning because there was an earlier proposal by Jonas Schnelli, BIP-151, and with that one you would start out as a v1-p2p encryption and then upgrade so you could negotiate for an encrypted connection.
-But BIP-324 really goes one step further and everything is looks random on the wire from the start.
+But BIP324 really goes one step further and everything looks random on the wire from the start.

 Mike Schmidt: 00:26:26

-So even the initial reaching out to a new peer, There's nothing that says, hey, I want to talk Bitcoin with you that is visible to an eavesdropper.
+So even the initial reaching out to a new peer.
+There's nothing that says, hey, I want to talk Bitcoin with you that is visible to an eavesdropper.

 Sebastian Falbesoner: 00:26:42